The LDBC Social Network Benchmark: Data Schema

 {\flushleft \textbf{Post:}} a sub-class of Message, that is posted in a forum.
 Posts are created by persons into the forums where they belong.
 Posts contain either content or imageFile, always one of them but never both.
-The one they do not have is an empty string. \autoref{table:post} shows the attributes of Post entity.
+The one they do not have is an empty string. \autoref{table:post} shows the attributes of the Post entity.

 {\flushleft \textbf{Tag:}} a topic or a concept.
-Tags are used to specify the topics of forums and posts, as well as the topics a person is interested in. \autoref{table:tag} shows the attributes of Tag entity.
+Tags are used to specify the topics of forums and posts, as well as the topics a person is interested in. \autoref{table:tag} shows the atltributes of the Tag entity.